-We are party to a \$200 million unsecured credit facility, which expires in January 2017.
+We are party to a senior unsecured credit facility.
+On May 3, 2016, we amended and restated the facility to increase the capacity from \$200 million to \$300 million, decrease the pricing and extend the maturity date to May 2020.
 The maturity date of the facility may be extended for an additional year upon the payment of applicable fees and the satisfaction of certain other customary conditions.
-We also have the right to increase the amount of the facility up to \$400 million with lender approval.
-Interest is paid on the periodic advances under the facility at varying rates, based upon LIBOR, plus an agreed-upon additional margin amount.
+The facility also includes an accordion feature to expand up to \$600 million, subject to lender consent.
+The interest rate on the facility is based upon LIBOR, plus an applicable margin.

 The applicable margin is based upon the Company's ratio of net indebtedness to EBITDA, as follows: